Raven CMS

 Extensions

 If you need to add content types, helper functions, or even whole new parts of the panel, use the Extensions system.
-This will help your complex modifications remain compatible with future upgrades.
+This will help your complex modifications remain compatible with future core changes.

 There are several extension types: